Did You Know that Listening to People Complain All the Time Takes up Your Energy?

 2. Make them understand that their problems are their own

 These people have shown an ability to manipulate others with their negative attitudes.
-That’s why it’s essential to have a shield up to show that you’re not willing to help them with every single problem that arises.
+That’s why it’s essential to have a shield up to show that you aren’t willing to help them with every single problem that arises.

 4. Set boundaries

-If you’re tired of hearing all their negative thoughts every day, tell them that you don’t care for it and you’d prefer not to be their shoulder to cry on.
+If you’re tired of hearing their negative thoughts every day, tell them that it makes you uncomfortable and you’d prefer not to be their shoulder to cry on.